-Translation (5%): effectiveness of chosen architectural moment as representation.
-Communication (10%): effectiveness of graphic techniques used to communicate ideas.
+All assignments are given an overall grade based on the following two criteria: Translation: effectiveness of chosen architectural views / modes or representation from subject.
+Communication: effectiveness of graphic techniques used to communicate ideas.

 Note: All assignments are to be uploaded to Brightspace by 11:59 pm AST on the due date.
 Oral feedback will be during reviews by the Instructor.
 Evaluation will be jointly done by the Instructor and Teaching Assistants.